tubbleWeek/Drone-Documenation/GazeboSimulation/ApriltagsROS/README.md

 I have written a simple subsciber node for ROS you can find it in this directory under the name `simple_listener.py`

+You may notice that I have the line `msg.detections[0]...`

+The index for the detections is the april tag being detected ie if I were to have 3 apriltags all being detected

+then I would have to loop through `range(0,3)` to get all the data